arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 ### Data centers

 Figure 1-15 shows an example setup with two data centers.
-In normal operation, users are geoDNS-routed, also known as geo-routed, to the closest data center, with a split traffic of x% in US-East and (100 – x)% in US-West. #geoDNS is a #DNS service that allows domain names to be resolved to IP addresses based on the location of a user.
+In normal operation, users are  #geoDNS routed, also known as _geo-routed_, to the closest data center, with a split traffic of x% in US-East and (100 – x)% in US-West. #geoDNS is a #DNS service that allows domain names to be resolved to IP addresses based on the location of a user.

 ![DC](https://raw.githubusercontent.com/arafatm/assets/main/img/system.design/01.15.png)